KeystoneHQ/Keystone-developer-hub/research/tron-qr-data-protocol.md

 please check out [here](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md).

 ### Sending the unsigned data from wallet-only wallet to offline signer.
-For sending the unsigned data from a watch-only wallet to an offline signer. a new bc-ur type `tron-sign-request-kt` will be introduced for encoding the signing request.
+For sending the unsigned data from a watch-only wallet to an offline signer. a new bc-ur type `tron-sign-request` will be introduced for encoding the signing request.

 #### CDDL for Tron Sign Request.
 The following specification is written in Concise Data Definition Language [CDDL].